Business Startup Checklist

 Related Resources

-Checklist Manifesto by Atul Gawande - this is a great book about avoidable failures across industries and applications.
+Checklist Manifesto by Atul Gawande: This is a great book about avoidable failures across industries and applications.
 There are many examples of how a siimple checklist helps individuals and teams navigate complex information and processes while preventing common mistakes.
 Jack Dorsey also used to give this book to every new employee as part of their welcome package.

 References